Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ## Confirm Changes Deployed to Snowflake
 Duration: 4

 By now your first database migration should have been successfully deployed to Snowflake, and you should now have a `DEMO_DB` database available.
-There a few different places that should check to confirm that everything deployed successfully, or to help you debug in the event that an error happened.
+There a few different places that you should check to confirm that everything deployed successfully, or to help you debug in the event that an error happened.

 ### GitHub Actions Log